kyma-incubator/compass/docs/tenants-aggregator/01-overview.md

 ## Tenant On-demand API

-The Tenant On-demand API is called in cases where the tenant from the request context is new to Compass.
+The Tenant On-demand API is called by Compass Director for requests involving subaccounts.
+That call is a prerequisite for those requests because the subaccount tenant might be missing from the Compass DB.
-This might happen because the tenant fetcher's Go routine for that type of tenant has not been run yet or no subscription callbacks have been received for the tenant.
+It might be missing because the tenant fetcher's Go routine for that type of tenant has not been run yet or no subscription callbacks have been received for the tenant.

-Currently there are the following scenarios when a new tenant is used:
+Currently there are the following scenarios when a brand new subaccount tenant might be used:

 - When a Runtime is being created in the scope of a subaccount tenant.
 - When a subaccount tenant is assigned to a scenario.